 - A photographic how-to (great for beginners and travellers)

-This project is really new, and we have BIG plans for it.
+This project is new, and we have already published a few posts, which show things are happening and we are committed.
 It is exciting, and will be loaded with travel advice, travel information, and photographic ideas to make your next big trip fantastic.
-Best part is: It’s super cheap AND you can join in the discussion.
+Best part is: It’s super cheap, much cheaper than any travel guide, AND you can join in the discussion, ask questions, and get responses.
 Most travel books provide information one-way.
 Here, we will build a community, and you can have your say on what we can do next.
 That’s right, if you want to know more about a place in Kyoto, and other people agree, we can take you there with our Patreon blog.

 Want your own .com web address and website?
 Yes, you can be one of five people to win the first year of your own website FREE from HelloSpace.Me.
 To enter, simply Become a Patron to our Patreon.com/ablyth blog in September 2017 and you’re in the running.
 Winners will be announced both here, Patreon.com/ablyth, and at HelloSpace.Me/blog.
 The prize is over USD$130 of webspace and domain for your own website*.